-Merging multiple images into a single file is perfect for building galleries, consolidating product photos, or stitching scanned documents together.
-This capability streamlines your workflow, saves valuable time, and delivers a clean, organized output—essential for apps and websites that demand a smooth, seamless user experience.
+Combine several JPG images into a single file—perfect for building galleries, consolidating product photos, or stitching scanned documents together.
+This feature streamlines your workflow, saves valuable time, and delivers a clean, organized output that’s essential for apps and websites demanding a smooth, seamless user experience.
 In this tutorial, we’ll show you how to quickly merge multiple JPG files using the Cloud .NET SDK.

 Steps to Merge Multiple JPG Images using .NET REST API